thma/WhyHaskellMatters/README.md

 This will result in a more *declarative programming* style where the developer can simply declare *what* she wants to achieve but is not required to write down *how* it is to be achieved.

-Code that applies this style will be much denser and it will be more concerned with the actual elements of the problem domain than with the technical implementation details.
+Code that applies this style will be much denser, and it will be more concerned with the actual elements of the problem domain than with the technical implementation details.

+### Mapping

 We'll demonstrate this with some examples working on lists.
 First we get the task to write a function that doubles all elements of a `[Integer]` list.